kalibera/rchk/image/README_SINGULARITY.md

 ## Building an rchk container image

-The `rck.def` file includes a singularity definition file for building a singularity container image based on Ubuntu 17.04 and the LLVM-4.0 and corresponding WLLVM toolchains.
+The `singularity.def` file includes a singularity definition file for building a singularity container image based on Ubuntu 17.04 and the LLVM-4.0 and corresponding WLLVM toolchains.
 Singularity containers may be built as single files or, for experimentation, sandbox directories.